-All houses including detached, semi-detached and duplex units (if any) shall comply with the minimum required private amenity space standards set out under the South Dublin County Development Plan, 2010-2016.
+All houses including detached, semi-detached and duplex units (if any) shall comply with the minimum required private amenity space standards set out under the South Dublin County Development Plan, 2010-2016 or any superseding County Development Plan.
 Dwellings within the Sean Feirm and Taobh Chnoic neighbourhoods shall be subject to more generous private open space provision.